ctsudev/development_challenge/README.md

 * Nice to have :

   * use stateless authentication with token
-  * display the logged user in a menu header
+  * display the logged-in user in a menu header
   * store salted password in DB
   * possibility to log out
-  * a remember-me feature (logged in duration of 1 hour)
+  * a "remember-me" feature (logged in duration of 1 hour)
   * a nice responsive layout

 ---